bwks/sherpa-docs/docs/nodes/aruba/aruba-aoscx.md

 ### Convert

-The image is in `ova` format and needs to be converted.
+The extracted file is in `ova` format and needs to be converted to `qcow2`.

 ```
 mkdir aos-ova && \